HomePrivacy policy of the University of Liechtenstein

 4.2.
 Photo and video recordings

-In some cases, we take photos and videos of teaching and training events or of our staff for the purposes of public relations, marketing and documentation.
+In some cases, we take photos and videos of teaching and training events for the purposes of public relations, marketing and documentation.
 The recordings are used on our website and for reporting in the press, print media and social media (see also section 9).

 If you are the focus of these recordings, we usually ask for your consent.
 In other cases, especially in the case of photographs of larger groups of people, we base this processing on our legitimate interest in public relations (see also section 13 for the legal basis).
 You can object to the publication of your image or withdraw your consent at any time (see also section 14).